 Model Card Author(s): Cohere Safety Team & Responsibility Council

-Performance has been evaluated on the following research benchmarks.
+Performance has been evaluated on the following safety-related research benchmarks.
 These metrics are reported on the Large model.
 To gain a deeper understanding of what these benchmarks mean for your use case and to see comparisons to other large language models, please read about Safety Harness.

 |StereoSet||Language Modeling Score||80.92|